vattila96/employee-relationship-manager-rest-api-spring-boot/README.md

-# Employee relationship manager REST API
+# Employee relationship manager REST API.

 REST API for the Employee relationship manager app using Spring Boot and Spring Data JPA.